supersimplesuper/docs/website/docs/software_partners/explanations/modules/welcome_videos.md

 # Welcome videos

-This module allows you to present videos to the employee onboarding before they commence the remaining steps in the onboarding journey.
-Use this to display welcome videos, training materials and other information required for the employee before they start their job.
+Set the tone for a new employee's experience before they fill out a single form.
+Welcome videos let employers deliver a personal introduction, training materials or company culture content right at the start of the onboarding journey.

 ![Welcome videos](./images/0_welcome_videos.png)

 ## Features

-* Use any YouTube video.
+* Embed any YouTube video directly into the onboarding flow.
-* Multiple videos presented in a sequence defined by the employer.
+* Present multiple videos in a sequence defined by the employer.

 ## Coming soon